MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 * * *

-## Script to Install Vertical Tabs, Betterfox, and Addons
+## Script to install vertical tabs, Betterfox, and addons in Firefox

 The script below will turn a vanilla Firefox profile into one that resembles my Floorp setup.